-For the software part of the project, as show in the Figure 1, we test incrementally as we build.
+For the two software applications of the project, we test incrementally as we build.
 Therefore, every time there is a new feature developed, we test it before it reaches the production level.
-All code that makes the main branch has 100% code coverage.

 For the hardware, we will pick parts, design on paper, simulate and test, build and test.
-Then we will do a bunch of testing both on people as well as with meters.
-If things do not work, we can jump as far back as simulate and test if the circuit is not working.
+This process will be iterative, so if we find a part that does not meet our specifications, we can go back to the design stage and try a different setup.

-3.4 RESULTS
+3.6 RESULTS